Skip to main contentSkip to footer content

 Personal Statement

-Chris Koudelka is a MS student in the division of Environmental Science at SUNY-ESF.
+Chris Koudelka is a PhD student in the division of Environmental Science at SUNY-ESF.
 He holds a Bachelor's degree in Peace and Justice from Nazareth College and an Associates Degree in Environmental Science from Finger Lakes Community College.

 Research Questions